 - Is PolyGram a Betfair alternative?

-- Within sports betting, certainly — offering expanded event categories and unrestricted global reach.
-However, for live in-play sports action, Betfair's infrastructure remains more mature.
+- Within sports betting, it functions as one — offering wider event diversity and unrestricted international reach.
+However, for dynamic in-play sports trading, Betfair's infrastructure and liquidity remain more mature.